When living with metastatic non-small cell lung cancer (NSCLC)…

 What is metastatic cancer?

 When a cancer is referred to as “metastatic,” it means that the cancer has spread from the place where it started (your lungs) to other parts of the body.
-If the cancer has spread to farther parts of the body (for example, from the lungs to the liver), the cancer is considered to have “metastasized.”
+If the cancer has spread to other parts of the body (for example, from the lungs to the liver), the cancer is considered to have “metastasized.”